 Here is what my laundry room looked like before:

 I will be honest with you, spraying cheap laminate furniture can be a challenge.
 Sometimes I have success with lightly sanding the piece of furniture first and sometimes I just need really light coats of primer.
 This is a case where doing both is a good idea, but I just opted for spraying several light coats of primer onto the storage unit.
-I allowed plenty of dry time too.

-After the unit was primered, I filled my FinishMax up with Valspar's Chalky Finish paint.
+After the unit was primed, I filled my FinishMax up with Valspar's Chalky Finish paint.
 I had to thin this accordingly and again I opted for several very thin coats of paint.
 I also painted my primed trim as well.

 While my new storage units were drying, we removed the wire shelf from the laundry room.
 We then patched the walls.

 Mounting the storage units in the laundry room:

 We also installed the safety bracket that came with the shelf to help hold it securely to the wall.

 After mounting the shelving units in the laundry room we used our nail gun to attach the trim to the top, bottom, and sides of the unit.